Oncor ® Power Outage | Map | Dallas | 888-313-4747

 If it’s cold, it’s recommended that you not use a gas stove for heating due to risks.
 Prepare for outages by having batteries or other power sources for backup power.
 Also, you might consider having a corded home phone available, which will work without electricity so you can make calls in case of emergencies.
 Extra power sources are also important for medical devices requiring electricity.

-If you use a generator place it outside your home and keep it away from windows and doors.
-If you live in a rural area and rely on your generator, have an extra supply of gas/fuel that for use in emergencies.
+If you use a generator, place it outside your home and keep it away from windows and doors.
+If you live in a rural area and rely on your generator, have an extra supply of gas/fuel for use in emergencies.

 Print out and keep the phone numbers to call in case of outages in a location you can remember, and save it in your phone’s contacts.